gaqzi/reflections/content/python/operators_itemgetter.md

 ---

 Python's `operator.itemgetter` is quite versatile.
-It works on pretty much any iterables and allows you to fetch elements from that.
+It works on pretty much any iterables and map-like objects and allows you to fetch elements from them.
 The following snippet shows how you can use it to sort a list of tuples by the first element of the tuple:

 ```python
 In [2]: from operator import itemgetter